littensy/reflex/docs/docs/reference/reflex/create-producer.md

 Producers are the state containers that you can use to dispatch actions and observe state changes.
 They work with _immutable data_, ensuring safety and predictability when working with state.

-Typically, games and applications keep all of their state in a single root producer.
+Typically, games and apps keep all of their state in a single root producer.
 This allows them to easily observe and modify any part of the state.

 Use `createProducer` to create a producer with an initial state and action functions: